robocat/catacademy.dk/index.md

 We are [Robocat](http://robo.cat/), a product company from Copenhagen.
 Over years we have built apps, games and even hardware.
-We learned a lot while doing this, also from our mistakes.
+We learned a lot while doing this; also from our mistakes.
 We are launching **Cat Academy** to share our experience with you.
 Here’s the first course we’ve made: